 together – Paul had perfected the art of changing his colors like a

 reach as many people as possible.
-He would try not to turn people off by
+He would try not to turn off people by

-everything, to have a word specially tailored to fit each person’s
+having a word specially tailored to fit each person’s need.
+This can only be done through the Holy Spirit.

-sensitive to the needs of others; he made it his business to care about
+Paul made it his business to care about

 knowing his needs would always be met perhaps even